Keyboard shortcuts

 1. Update Repository Information

-You must update the repository URLs in your package.json files to match your actual repository, otherwise you'll encounter a sigstore provenance verification error during publishing:
+You must update the repository URLs in your package.json files to match your actual repository, otherwise you'll encounter a Sigstore provenance verification error during publishing:

 npm error 422 Unprocessable Entity - PUT https://registry.npmjs.org/@your-scope%2fyour-package-darwin-x64